 If not, you can file a dispute directly with the credit bureau.
 While still in the debt settlement process, be sure to keep accurate and detailed records so you can reference these if needed.

 You might have gotten in over your head with debt for any number of reasons.
 You may have suffered from an injury, faced long-term unemployment, or simply may have lived outside your means.
 Since it takes a couple of years to complete, use that time and beyond to think about how to fix your income and spending.

 Perhaps you could apply for disability if you’re still injured or brush up on a new skill set to make your resume stand out.
 If you have trouble sticking to a budget, check out this page to learn some practical strategies.

 It’s important to think of long-term solutions beyond the debt management period to avoid getting yourself back in the same situation.

 While you likely won’t be making payments on credit cards during your settlement program with Freedom Debt Relief, you can still keep other accounts in good standing.
 Help prevent more damage to your credit score by paying your other bills on time each month, like your mortgage, cell phone, and utilities.

-If you kept a low balance credit card open, be sure to pay it off as soon as possible and avoid making new charges.
-Start these habits early so that by the time you’ve completed your debt settlement program, you can continue modeling good financial behavior.
+If you keep a low balance credit card open, be sure to pay it off as soon as possible and avoid making new charges.
+Start these habits early so that you can continue modeling good financial behavior by the time you’ve completed your debt settlement program.

-Again, consistency is key and just a few simple changes, along with the right debt settlement program, can set you up for a much brighter financial future.
+Again, consistency is crucial, and just a few simple changes, along with the right debt settlement program, can set you up for a much brighter financial future.